 - 1. The student completes, signs, and delivers the Student Grievance form to the Dean of Student's Office. - 2.
 The Dean of Student's will form a Grievance Committee.
 The student may recommend to the dean a seminary student or faculty member to serve on the committee. - 3.
 A member of the Grievance Committee will meet with the student and professor(s) or administrator(s) involved. - 4.
-The Grievance Committee will meet with the student and professor(s) involved and attempt to establish a resolution to the grievance.

-- 5. If the issue cannot be resolved by the Grievance Committee, then that committee will forward the matter (with documentation) to the vice president of the division. - 6.
-The vice president will meet with the student and the applicable professor(s) or administrator(s) and make a final decision with regard to the division. - The administrative associate to the appropriate vice president will file a record of the transactions and information developed.
+The Grievance Committee will meet with the student and professor(s) involved and attempt to establish a resolution to the grievance within two weeks of the prior meeting. - 5.
+If the issue cannot be resolved by the Grievance Committee, then that committee will forward the matter (with documentation) to the Vice President for Student Services/Provost. - 6.
+The vice president will meet with the student and the applicable professor(s) or administrator(s) and make a final decision with regard to the division. - 7.
+The administrative associate to the appropriate vice president will file a record of the transactions and information developed.
+All decisions are considered final.